JuliaSmoothOptimizers/JSOSuite.jl/docs/src/tutorial.md

 stats = minimize(f, x0, A, c, l, l, verbose = 0)
 ```

-## Solving
+## Optimizing

-Internally, the `minimize` function selects optimizers according to the problem's property and JSO-compliant optimizers available.
+Internally, the `minimize` function selects optimizers according to the problem's property and their availability.

 ### Available optimizers